DaveVoorhis/EnterpriseExemplar/README.md

 Once started, leave it running in its own window/shell/session/etc.

+#### IMPORTANT: For frontend logins to work...

+You **need** to map hostname `sso-emulator` to `127.0.0.1` in your system `/etc/hosts` (or equivalent.)

+This allows the backend
+container to reference the IdP/OIDC/SSO server container by hostname `sso-emulator` inside the Docker network whilst allowing the browser-hosted frontend to reference the IdP/OIDC/SSO server (which is port-mapped to the host) via the same
+`sso-emulator` hostname.

 ### 3 - Launch the frontend:

 Once the backend is running, run: